dportik/LRSW-Taxonomic-Profiling-Tutorial/README.md

 Unlike the other programs listed above, there is a PacBio workflow available for this method.
 It is called `Taxonomic-Functional-Profiling-Protein` and is available on github in the [**pb-metagenomics-tools**](https://github.com/PacificBiosciences/pb-metagenomics-tools) repo.

-You will likely need access to an HPC to successfully run the analysis, because it requires substantial resources to run.
+You will need access to an HPC to successfully run the analysis, because it requires substantial resources to run.
+This analysis can take multiple days to finish running.
 For complete instructions on how to run the workflow, please see the tutorial [**here**](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md).
 The NCBI nr database must be downloaded and indexed by **Diamond**, and you must download **MEGAN-LR** and the associated mapping file before beginning.
-Instructions for doing this are also included in the tutorial.
-This analysis can take up to a couple days to run.
+Instructions for doing this are included in the tutorial.

 Following completion of the workflow, the `MEGAN-RMA-Summary` workflow can be used to generate a taxonomic report.
 Complete instructions for running this workflow are available [**here**](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Tutorial-MEGAN-RMA-summary.md).
 This workflow could be run locally, as it is not as resource intensive.

+**NOTE**: The PacBio profiling pipeline is under development and is expected to change into a single workflow over the next couple months.

 [**Back to top**](#TOP)